patrick-sharp/waypoint.nvim/README.md

     [ ] move selection of waypoints around
-[ ] allow for fixing of waypoints for missing files, allowing user to switch all marks to a different file [ ] add ability to save and load waypoints to different files [ ] save waypoints parallel directory structure like swap files so they don't clutter the repo [ ] add ability to undo deleting waypoints with u
+[ ] allow for fixing of waypoints for missing files, allowing user to switch all marks to a different file [ ] add ability to save and load waypoints to different files [ ] save waypoints parallel directory structure like swap files so they don't clutter the repo (use vim.fn.mkdir(path, 'p')) [ ] add ability to undo deleting waypoints with u